lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-And so on...
+<small>And so on...</small>

-Check out how it looks in this codepen:
+Check out how it looks on codepen:

-<iframe height='350' scrolling='no' title='Basic preloader animation' src='//codepen.io/lenymo/embed/qozOWa/?height=350&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>
+<iframe class="codepen" height='350' scrolling='no' title='Basic preloader animation' src='//codepen.io/lenymo/embed/qozOWa/?height=350&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>

-This is looking nice and sharp and is good to have on screen while content is loading from an external API.
-But what about once content has loaded?
+This is looking nice and sharp.
+It's helpful to have this on screen while a user waits for an API request to return.
+What about once content has loaded though?
 We'll get to that next.

 ## Animating items once they're loaded

-Once our items are loaded, it would be nice if they appeared one-after-the-other as if in sequence.
-We'll use what we've learned so far and throw in a few extra tricks as well.
+Once our items are loaded it would be great if they appeared one-after-the-other, as if in sequence.
+We'll use what we've learned so far and throw in a few extra tricks to make that happen.

+### Playing an animation only one time

+This animation will be different to our preloader because we only want our animation to run one time (eg. when the element first appears in the DOM).
+We'll be fading the <code>.tile</code> element in so we need to ensure that it uses the styles from the first keyframe of our animation as soon as it appears (eg. it should start with <code>opacity: 0</code>).

+We also want <code>.tile</code> to maintain the styles we declared in our animation's last keyframe once the animation has completed (eg. <code>opacity: 1</code>).

+The obvious thing to do here is set the <code>animation-iteration-count</code> to 1 but unfortunately it's more complicated than that.

+With an iteration count of 1, the element starts with the element's default state, then abruptly assumes the styles as declared at the start of the animation (0%).
+The animation then runs, but after it reaches 100% the element abruptly reverts to its initial state.

+This results in the element flashing on screen, suddenly disappearing, then fading back to 100% opacity and the issue become even more obvious when <code>animation-delay</code> is used.

 ### Animation fill mode

-Unlike our preloader animation, in this case we only want our animation to run one time (i.e. when the item is first loaded).
-We will be fading the loaded items in so we want them to maintain the value we set at 100% of the <code>@keyframes</code> rule.
-We also want to ensure that the tile's initial appearance is used as soon as the item appears.

-You might think that setting an iteration count of 1 would achieve this effect, but unfortunately what this does is starts at the elements default state, then abruptly jumps to the 0% state, before reverting back to the initial state once the animation is complete.

-Thankfully the <code>[animation-fill-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode)</code> can be used to maintain use both an element's initial and final state using the <code>both</code> value.
+Thankfully <code>[animation-fill-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode)</code> is designed to solve this exact problem.

+When set, <code>animation-fill-mode: both</code> will cause an element to use the styles from an animation's *first* keyframe (0%) as soon as the animation is applied (even if there's an <code>animation-delay</code>).

+The element will then use the styles from the animation's *last* keyframe once the animation has finished.

+If that doesn't entirely make sense, don't stress.
+It works, and that's what matters.
+For more on animation-fill-mode, Codrops has [a handy breakdown in their CSS reference](https://tympanus.net/codrops/css_reference/animation-fill-mode/).

-We will start with new code for the <code>.tile</code> element:
+Anyway, here's the new CSS for our <code>.tile</code> element:

 {{< highlight scss >}}
 .tile {